 We do not support the requirements proposed in paragraphs 36A-36F.
-We would prefer a measurement approach which reflects the way an entity intends to satisfy the obligation (management approach) rather than a measurement approach that considers alternatives that may be available but that the reporting entity has no intention to pursue.
-In our view measurement shall reflect reality.
-The application of the ED's concept 'the lowest amount' may be reasonable on a theoretical basis, but it would often result in a measurement which does not appropriately depict the entity's actual performance.
-In reality, an entity does not always choose the at first glance cheapest of all available settlement alternatives but may prefer to fulfil the obligation, because other factors are taken into account, e.g. costs of capacity usage, customer expectations etc. We believe that such management decisions need to be reflected in the financial statements of the entity to make them useful.
+We would supportprefer a measurement approach which reflects the way an entity intends to satisfy the obligation (management approach) rather than a measurement approach that considers satisfaction alternatives that are available but that the reporting entity has no intention to pursue.
+In our view measurement shall reflect the reality.
+The application of the ED's concept 'the lowest amount' may be reasonable on a theoretical basis, but it would oftentimes results in an unrealistic measurement.
+In reality, an entity does not always choose the cheapest of all available settlement alternatives but may prefer to fulfil the obligation, although this way of liability satisfaction is more expensive than others.
+We believe that such management decisions need to be reflected in the financial statements of the entity to make them useful.
+The principle mentioned above should be incorporated in the measurement objective.